Cauliflower is my favourite winter vegetable and this exotic ‘Persian’ influenced Roasted Cauliflower Steak is the perfect lighter winter meal.

 Yes, it is not a t-bone steak, but I have no idea what else to call it.
 It is a slice of an object, whether we are talking beef or pork we’d call it a steak.

-So there it is, that is why it is called a cauliflower steak.
 A vegan dinner from a very committed carnivore, and not because I want to jump on a bandwagon… Just because it tastes good!

 If you wanna call it something else, go ahead!
 Whatever you call it, it is delicious!

 Sumac is a relatively new addition to the spice cupboard of many cooks.
-But it has been used across North Africa, through the Arabic world through to Pakistan and North India for centuries.
+But it has been used across North Africa, the Arabic world through to Pakistan and North India for centuries.

 It has a wonderful citrus flavour and is actually the dried and ground ‘fruit’ of a flowering shrub.